 - Character Select Forcing: To gain points for birthday events in Wai Wai Home Meeting (PS4), the player must set the partner to the girl whose birthday event is running, and then play or view songs that directly include her.

-- Color-Coded for Your Convenience: Both the songs and cards are color coded, Red for Smile, green for Pure and Blue for Cool.
+- Colour-Coded for Your Convenience: Both the songs and cards are color coded, red or pink for Smile, green for Pure and blue for Cool.

 - Copy Protection: The Android version will refuse to start if it detects that your device has root privileges.
 Fortunately, there are workarounds to trick the game into "thinking" your device is not rooted.